shopware/shopware/src/Docs/Resources/v2/20-developer-guide/100-administration/30-components.md

 Now you component is registered to the [component factory](./../../60-references-internals/110-administration-component-factory.md). you can make use of it like a normal VueJS component.
 The component factory build generate a VueJS component for every registered component.

-To share state across different components you can use the [VueX](https://vuex.vuejs.org) plugin which is includes in Shopware6.
+To share state across different components you can use `Shopware.State` to subscribe to stores or create new ones.
+`Shopware.State` is a wrapper for the [VueX](https://vuex.vuejs.org) plugin which Shopware 6 uses behind the scenes.